babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 babylond create-bls-key <address>
 ```

-Replace `<address>` with your validator address from the earlier keyring
+Replace `<address>` with your address from the earlier keyring
 generation (it should look similar to `bbn1kvajzzn6gtfn2x6ujfvd6q54etzxnqg7pkylk9`).

-The system will automatically:
+The above command will:
 1. Generate a new BLS key pair
 2. Associate it with your validator address
 3. Store it in your node's configuration file at